 Imported rice, from countries with no or lax standards or poor enforcement, like China (from which much apple juice is imported to the U.S.) also accounts for the presence of some arsenic in our food.

-Consumer Reports reported in that rice, including organic rice baby cereal, rice breakfast cereals, brown rice, and white rice contain arsenic, many at levels that should concern consumers.
+Consumer Reports reported in that rice, including organic rice baby cereal, rice breakfast cereals, Gluten-free foods made with rice, Rice milk, Rice-based baby formula, Brown rice syrup, Rice-based snack foods, brown rice, and white rice contain arsenic, many at levels that should concern consumers.

 According to WebMD , "studies by Scottish researchers have found higher levels of arsenic in rice grown in the U.S. than in basmati or jasmine rice from Thailand or India.
 The highest levels of arsenic in U.S.-grown rice came from Southern states.
 The lowest levels were detected in rice grown in California.
 Seafood also has high levels of arsenic, though most experts believe the form of arsenic in seafood to be nontoxic. "

 The FDA has specifically tested for the presence of inorganic arsenic, analyzing nearly 200 samples of rice and rice products and is collecting about 1,000 more.
 Since rice is also included in many other fod products, these samples included rice products such as cereals, rice beverages and rice cakes.
 The arsenic levels can vary greatly from sample to sample, even within the same product.
 FDA's testing of the initial samples found these average levels of inorganic arsenic in micrograms (one millionth of a gram):

 The FDA concluded, based on data and scientific literature available now,

 that consumers should not change their consumption of rice and rice products